Arthur Knight (film critic)

-Arthur Knight (1916–1991) was an American movie critic, film historian, professor and TV host.
+Arthur Knight (1916–1991) was an American film critic, film historian, professor, and television host.

 His book The Liveliest Art, first published in 1957, is a history of the cinema used as a textbook at colleges and universities throughout the world.

 Early life

 He graduated from City College of New York in 1940, and became an assistant film curator at the Museum of Modern Art.
 He served in the Army from 1941 to 1945, becoming a first lieutenant.

 Film teacher

 Institutions at which he taught include: